Sydney’s best tea house is spilling the tea…

 “For me as a tea master – and the knowledge on the cultural side – you look at the back of tea leaves, when did you pay, how healthy and how small the tea leaves, which area they picked from, what altitude they picked from…”

-But for the tea travellers who are new to the experience, Raymond offers a map.
+But for those of you who are new to the experience, Raymond offers a map: